PathGao/kururu/README.md

 # kururu

+Forked from vorssaint-utils and currently under rapid, active development.
+Still in BETA.

 A macOS utility workspace for controls, monitoring, input, captures and everyday file work.
 Features can be selected independently.
 The current direction is one consistent interface: explain what runs in the background, keep configuration visible while paused, and show the result of each action where it happens.

 Current release: [kururu 0.1.0](https://github.com/PathGao/kururu/releases/tag/v0.1.0), for Apple Silicon on macOS 14 or later.
 The downloadable app is locally signed and has not been notarized by Apple.